|Location:||Margate, Kent. In Grotto Hill, near the top of Athelstan Road.|

 As no real explanation exists, many bizarre stories about this cave have been told over the years.
 We read about Roman age and Medieval age.
 An old guide book even tells, that it is more than 1,000 years old, and of Phoenician origin.
-Actually the Phoenicians lived in the Mediterranean, probably this theory was based on the designs which show emblems of India, Egypt and the East.
+Actually the Phoenicians lived in the Mediterranean more than 2,000 years ago.
+Probably this theory was based on the designs which show emblems of India, Egypt and the East.

 Mick Twyman of the Margate Historical Society was carefully measuring the angles within the Grotto and observed the position of projected sunlight onto the inside of the dome.
 He believes the Grotto was associated with the Knights Templar and the Altar Chamber was an early temple for Masonic rituals, with a construction date of mid 12th century.